Koda Farms: Post war years

 The post war reconstruction of the business was assigned to Keisaburo's sons.
 Edward (Ed was enrolled at UC Berkeley, but never returned to complete his undergraduate degree) and William (Bill completed his undergraduate at UC Davis before the internment) built another processing facility a quarter mile from their original homestead and gradually repurchased landholdings.
 In the late 1940s, the Koda brothers took note of an unfulfilled market niche for “sweet rice.”
 They became the first commercial growers of sweet rice in California and developed the American market for this rice and its flour.
-Sho-Chiku-Bai® Sweet Rice garnered an unmatched reputation for purity amongst discerning Japanese and Chinese clientele who would not tolerate intermingling of other rice varieties.
-Mochiko Blue Star® brand Sweet Rice Flour was introduced as an innovative thickening agent with superior freezing properties valued by the food industry.

 Approximately ten years later, a rice-breeding program was established at the farm that resulted in a unique variety of rice that Keisaburo named Kokuho Rose®.
 In 1963, Kokuho Rose was introduced to the domestic market as the first premium “medium” grain rice.
 Unique in appearance as well as flavor, Kokuho Rose quickly became established as the favorite of Japanese Americans throughout the country.

 While his sons orchestrated State Farming's rebirth as Bill and Ed Koda Farms, Keisaburo focused his time and energy on improving the welfare of Japanese Americans.